ShizuhaAki/project-nephren/README.md

 git clone https://github.com/Ravenclaw-OIer/project-nephren
 ```

-or, alternatively, you can **fork** this repository and clone the repository under your name, you can then do anything you want there.

-If you want your changes to be added to the main repository, open a **pull request**.
+or, alternatively, you can **fork** this repository and clone the repository under your name, you can then do anything you want there.If you want your changes to be added to the main repository, open a **pull request**.

 To **commit** your work, please do the following